VMs, Linux boxes, and OCI for an AI coding devbox

 Introduction

-An AI coding devbox is not just “a folder with dependencies.”
-Once a model can run shell commands, edit files, and hit the network, the environment becomes part of your security and reliability story: what can escape, what you can throw away, and whether a teammate—or a CI job—gets the same toolchain tomorrow as you do today.
+An AI coding devbox is not just a folder with dependencies.
+When a model runs shell commands, edits files, and uses the network, the environment is part of security and reliability: what can escape, what you can discard, and whether the next teammate or CI run gets the same toolchain.

-This post stays at the workspace layer: how Open Container Initiative (OCI) artifacts line up with Lima (Linux VMs on the desktop), LXC (Linux system containers on a host kernel), and Firecracker (KVM microVMs for strong isolation), and what you run where when building a devbox around agents.
+This post stays at the workspace layer: how Open Container Initiative (OCI) artifacts relate to Lima (Linux virtual machines with sharing and forwarding), LXC (Linux system containers on the host kernel), and Firecracker (KVM microVMs for strong isolation), and what runs where for a devbox around agents.

 Start with a portable definition of “this project”

-- Agents and editors increasingly speak “image + mount + command” whether or not you call it Dev Containers.
+- Agents and editors often speak “image + mount + command” whether or not you call it Dev Containers.

 sha256:…” instead of guessing what changed on the host.